 Notifications can be sent out to remind patients to receive preventive care, adhere to the medication schedule or stick to healthy habits.
 Video is yet another feature that you can leverage to boost patient engagement,

-Getting a healthcare software development company to design custom mobile apps is the way to go for ensuring patient engagement.
-Mobile apps can lead you to customize the engagement program for patients on an individual level.
+Hiring a healthcare software development company like Arkenea to design and develop custom healthcare applications is the way to go for ensuring patient engagement.
+Applications can lead you to customize the engagement program for patients on an individual level.

 With the incorporation of cutting edge technologies like machine learning and natural language processing in mobile apps, the possibilities of personalization of patient engagement are limitless.